Constipation, dyssynergia, and your pelvic floor muscles:

 Exercise: Movement helps stimulate peristalsis in the colon and aids in digestion by bringing blood flow to the intestines.
-A daily walk will help facilitate movement of the colon especially after meals.
+A daily walk will help facilitate the movement of the colon, especially after meals.
 Try these exercises daily to help relax the central nervous system and promote peristalsis.

 Breathe: Regular diaphragmatic breathing will help increase the parasympathetic nervous system activity which regulates digestion.
 Learn how to do diaphragmatic breathing to help relax the pelvic floor muscles and facilitate parasympathetic nervous system activity.

 Massage: Give your belly a gentle rub from right to left along the route of the large intestine.